Wile E. Coyote and the Road Runner: Running gags

+Road Runner, as do a few shorts from 1979 to 2000.

-One notable running gag involves the Coyote falling from high cliffs; after momentarily being suspended in midair, as if the fall is delayed until he realizes that there is nothing below him.
+One notable running gag involves the coyote falling from high cliffs; after momentarily being suspended in midair, as if the fall is delayed until he realizes that there is nothing below him.
 The rest of the scene, shot from a bird's-eye view, shows him falling into a canyon so deep that his figure is eventually lost to sight, with only a small puff of dust indicating his impact.
 In Chuck Jones' cartoons the coyote usually tumbles or falls face up.
 Either way, he is more fully animated than in his D-FE-era falls, which always show him falling face down and stiff.
 The Format Productions cartoons cheapen the falls even more by showing the coyote already most of the way down when the overhead shot begins.

-The coyote is notably a brilliant artist, capable of quickly painting lifelike renderings of such things as tunnels and roadside scenes, in further (and equally futile) attempts to deceive the bird.
+The coyote is a brilliant artist, capable of quickly painting lifelike renderings of such things as tunnels and roadside scenes, in further (and equally futile) attempts to deceive the bird.
 Additionally, another running gag involves the coyote trying, in vain, to shield himself against a great falling boulder that is about to crush him.